mcbarlowe/website/content/tutorials.md

 </table>

 # SQL
-This will mainly deal with PostgreSQL but a lot of the basic commands translate to any SQL flavor
+This will mainly deal with PostgreSQL version 11.2 but a lot of the basic commands translate to any SQL flavor

 * Installation
 <table border="0" style="border: none;padding:0; margin:0;">